JoaquinAmatRodrigo/skforecast/docs/quick-start/introduction-forecasting.md

 ### Recursive multi-step forecasting

 Since the value *t(n-1)* is required to predict *t(n)*, and *t(n-1)* is unknown, it is necessary to make recursive predictions in which, each new prediction, is based on the previous one.
-This process is known as recursive forecasting or recursive multi-step forecasting.
+This process is known as recursive forecasting or recursive multi-step forecasting and can be easily generated with the `ForecasterAutoreg` and `ForecasterAutoregCustom` classes.

 <p align="center"><img src="../img/diagram-recursive-mutistep-forecasting.png" style="width: 650px"></p>

 ### Direct multi-step forecasting

 Direct multi-step forecasting consists of training a different model for each step.
 For example, to predict the next 5 values of a time series, 5 different models are trained, one for each step.
 As a result, the predictions are independent of each other.
+This entire process is automated in the `ForecasterAutoregMultiOutput` class.

 <p align="center"><img src="../img/diagram-direct-multi-step-forecasting.png" style="width: 700px"></p>